Overnight Parking Ban

 OVERNIGHT PARKING BAN ON ALL TOWNSHIP ROADS FROM 2 am - 5 am.

-This new ordinance applies to all of Bloomingdale Township and to all vehicle type (personally-owned cars and trucks, commercial vehicles, RV's, etc).
-Signs will be posted within the next few weeks.
+This ordinance applies to all of Bloomingdale Township and to all vehicle types (personally-owned cars and trucks, commercial vehicles, RV's, etc).

 WHY NO OVERNIGHT PARKING?
 The primary purpose of the overnight parking ban is public safety, to help residents and the Sheriff more readily identify suspicious vehicles.
 If you've been reading the Crime Alerts, you're aware that here and in communities throughout DuPage County there has been an increase in thefts from parked cars; residents have been encouraged to "keep an eye out" for people and cars they don't recognize and report activity that seems suspicious.
 The Bloomingdale Township overnight parking ban may discourage those who live in municipalities where parking is limited or restricted from coming into unincorporated areas to park overnight, or risk getting a $50 ticket.